Getting Started with Monitors¶

 Alert Configuration¶

-Choose whether to associate an alert policy.
-Once the monitoring meets the trigger conditions, alert messages are immediately sent to the specified notification targets.
+Choose whether to associate an alert strategy.
+After the monitor meets the trigger conditions, it immediately sends alert messages to the specified notification targets.

 Association¶

-Associate the monitor with a dashboard for quick navigation and visual data review.
+Associate the monitor with a dashboard for quick navigation and visual data viewing.

 Permissions¶